 That’s pretty much what happens during a hot flush.

-Foods that are hot and spicy can trigger hot flushes and night sweats so it may be best to avoid them.
-If you like a bit of spice try sticking to the warm spices with less heat such as cumin, corriander and cinammon.
+Hot and spicy foods can trigger hot flushes and night sweats so it may be best to avoid them.
+If you like a bit of spicy foods try sticking to the warm spices with less heat such as cumin, corriander and cinammon.

 These convenience foods are often high in sodium and staturated fats.